iambishalthapa/GurkhaMartialsArts/README.md

 PHP.

-Notes: To Open This Website First You need to Download the Project and you need to Open on Local Server by Using Xamp Control and Needed to
+<b>Notes: To Open This Website First You need to Download the Project and you need to Open on Local Server by Using Xamp Control and Needed to
-Start Apache http Server and MYsql Server
+Start Apache http Server and MYsql Server </b>
-//LocalHost is 3307//
+<b>//LocalHost is 3307//</b>

-You Need to Create a PHP MYADMIN Database Table. // Login and Register save in PHP MYADMIN database. for more details See the Code.
+<b> You Need to Create a PHP MYADMIN Database Table. // Login and Register save in PHP MYADMIN database. for more details See the Code. </b>

                                                       ( Just for Educational Purpose)